jackh726/bigtools/README.md

 ### Extensible

 Bigtools is designed to be as modular as possible.
 This, in addition to the safety and reliability of Rust, allows both flexibility and correctness as a library.
-In addition, its extremely easy to quickly create new tools or binaries..
-(TODO: mention python wrapper)
+In addition, its extremely easy to quickly create new tools or binaries.
+A number of binaries are available that parallel related existing binaries from [UCSC](https://hgdownload.soe.ucsc.edu/admin/exe/), with drop-in compatibility for the most common flags.

 ### Modern